gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 Godot's signals are the [Observer pattern](http://gameprogrammingpatterns.com/observer.html), a very useful tool that allows one node to react to a change in another, without storing it or having a direct reference to it.

 Godot comes with many systems like physics, rendering, or input that run in parallel threads to squeeze every bit of hardware resource available.
-Oftentimes direct function calls aren't the right way to intract with objects.
+Oftentimes direct function calls aren't the right way to interact with objects.

 Also, we can't always predict when an event will occur.
 Say we have an animation with a random or a varying duration.
 Sometimes it ends after 1 second, sometimes after 1.2 seconds.
 Signals allow us to react to the animation right when it finishes, regardless of its duration.